anosu/Spine-Viewer/README.md

 ## Instructions

 - To import multi files, you can select and drag multi files into it.
 - Level relation is up to reading order when importing files.
 Earlier read with lower level.
 - Reading order is decided by order in which files are sorted in Explorer.
 - The file clicked by your mouse when dragging will be start of reading.
+- Only json and skel files can be read, the others will be skipped.
 - If multi files, only common skins and animations will be listed.
 - select order

 ![](https://ae01.alicdn.com/kf/S48f18d6a75b94f1094c76c9e857b7cd1T.png)